samkusin/clemens_iigs/docs/IWM.md

 - Seems the code then checks the handshake register to check if a byte ($ff) was written to the disk (or at least checking the handshake register until no write overrun was detected)
-- KEGS seems to special case this section with 'enable2' - but what IS IT?